XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints over Integer Variables

 \begin{boxex} \begin{xcsp} <extension id="c1"> <list> x1 x2 x3 </list> <supports> (0,1,0)(1,0,0)(1,1,0)(1,1,1) </supports> </extension> <extension id="c2"> <list> y1 y2 y3 y4 </list> <conflicts> (1,2,3,4)(3,1,3,4) </conflicts> </extension> \end{xcsp} \end{boxex}

-Quite often, when modeling, there are groups of extensional constraints that share the same relations.
-It is then interesting to exploit the concept of syntactic group, presented in Section \ref{sec:group}, or if not appropriate, the attribute \att{as} described in Section \ref{sec:as}.
+Quite often, when modeling, there are groups of extensional constraints that share the same relations.\begin{xl} It is then interesting to exploit the concept of syntactic group, presented in Section \ref{sec:group}, or if not appropriate, the attribute \att{as} described in Section \ref{sec:as}. \end{xl}\begin{xc} It is then interesting to exploit the concept of syntactic group, presented in Section \ref{sec:group}. \end{xc}

 For unary table constraints, one uses a simplified form: supports and conflicts are indeed defined exactly as the domains of integer variables.
 It means that we directly put integer values and intervals in increasing order within \xml{supports} and \xml{conflicts}.